sirateek/Flutter_LINESDK_tutorial/README.md

 # flutter_line_login

-This is the tutorial project (LINESDK for flutter)
+This is the open source tutorial project (LINESDK for flutter)

 # Medium